Criminal Record Check (CRC) and Vulnerable Sector Search (VSS)

 In addition to, or as an alternative to, appearing before the Committee, the applicant may make a submission in writing.

-Provided there is no additional relevant information to be obtained and considered, the CRCR Committee will make a decision within 3 working days of the meeting.
+Provided there is no additional relevant information to be obtained and considered, the CRCR Committee will decide within 3 working days of the meeting.
 If there is additional relevant information, the applicant will be given an opportunity to respond to it in writing before the Committee makes its decision.

 The CRCR Committee will make one of the following decisions:

-If the CRCR Committee reaches the latter decision, the outcome of any ongoing legal procedures related to the CRC will be reviewed by the CRCR Committee with regard to suitability of the applicant for admission.
+If the CRCR Committee reaches the latter decision, the outcome of any ongoing legal procedures related to the CRC will be reviewed by the CRCR Committee regarding suitability of the applicant for admission.
 If ongoing legal processes related to matters contained in the CRC are not resolved within one year, the offer of admission shall be automatically withdrawn.

-Prior to making a decision, the CRCR Committee will take into consideration such factors as the following:
+Prior to deciding, the CRCR Committee will take into consideration such factors as the following:

-• efforts at rehabilitation or other remedial actions relevant to the charge/conviction
+- efforts at rehabilitation or other remedial actions relevant to the charge/conviction; and/or

-• the ability of the program to obtain clinical education placements which will fulfill the requirements for clinical practice courses, and thus for graduation with an MPT.
+- the ability of the program to obtain clinical education placements which will fulfill the requirements for clinical practice courses, and thus for graduation.

-If the CRCR Committee is considering admission of an applicant, the CRCR Committee will consult with relevant Saskatchewan Regional Health Authorities.
+If the CRCR Committee is considering admission of an applicant, the CRCR Committee will consult with the relevant unit or department in the Saskatchewan Health Authority.
 This will include providing de-identified copies of the applicant’s CRC/VSS.
-There will be some assurance provided by a Regional Health Authority/Authorities that the applicant is likely to be accepted into the required clinical education placements.
+There will need to be assurance provided by the SHA that the applicant is likely to be accepted into the required clinical education placements.
 The CRCR Committee will also give due consideration to the situation of students who are Canadian Permanent Residents, and who may have police checks emanating from non-Canadian sources.
-In the event that the Saskatchewan College of Physical Therapists (SCPT) approves a CRC/VSS policy for licensure, communication with the SCPT as is relevant will also occur.

 The decision of the CRCR Committee to withdraw an offer of admission, or require that an offer of admission be deferred, will be considered the official response of the School of Rehabilitation Science.
 The applicant will have an appeal option via the School of Rehabilitation Science Admissions’ appeal process.
-(Reference Admissions appeal process documentation.)
-A withdrawal of an offer of admission will be in reference to that particular annual admission cycle and individuals may re-apply for admission at a later date.
+A withdrawal of an offer of admission will be in reference to that annual admission cycle and individuals may re-apply for admission at a later date.

 The CRCR Committee may allow an applicant to be admitted despite a “not clear” CRC.
-As required, medical and/or educational institutions in the Province of Saskatchewan will be informed of the “not clear” CRC, including receiving a copy of the de-identified CRC/VSS in advance, and have the right to refuse the student for clinical placements.
-Students denied such placement on the grounds of a “not clear” CRC must realize that their training opportunities may be limited accordingly.
+As required, health and/or educational institutions will be informed of the “not clear” CRC, including receiving a copy of the de-identified CRC/VSS in advance, and have the right to refuse the student for clinical placements.
+Students denied such placement on the grounds of a “not clear” CRC must realize that their training opportunities may be limited.

 The decision of the CRCR will be communicated internally to the School of Rehabilitation Science Admissions Committee and the Academic Affairs Committee.

-Submission of false or misleading information or withholding of information will result in the withdrawal of an offer of admission to the MPT program or expulsion from the MPT program in the event that a material misstatement/fraud is later discovered or in the event of future criminal convictions.
+Submission of false or misleading information or withholding of information will result in the withdrawal of an offer of admission to the SRS or expulsion from the SRS if a material misstatement/fraud is later discovered or in the event of future criminal convictions.

 The CRCR, on behalf of the School of Rehabilitation Science, will provide the student with written reasons for the acceptance or denial of their admission normally no later than one week following the meeting in which the official decision was determined.